bitcoin/bitcoin/README.rst

 - Compatibility with Linux (both GNOME and KDE), MacOSX and Windows

-- All functionality of the original client, including taskbar icon/menu
+- All functionality of the original client, including taskbar icon/menu and wallet encryption

 - Splash screen